bogzbonny/yeehaw/_TODO.md

           up to a threshold of maybe 50% alpha (in which case it would use the character behind it.

-05. button selectable (can hit with enter key)

 05. Command functionality